Helloween: Pumpkins United (2016–present)

 About a potential studio album under the Pumpkins United line-up, Deris stated in March 2018: "We certainly have lots and lots of talks [about it].
 This summer, if the chemistry goes on like this, then everything is possible.
 After recording that particular "Pumpkins United" song, we realized that it's easy working together. [...]
 Yeah, it was no problem at all, as if we would have worked together for decades already.
 So, I could see an upcoming album for the future.
 If the chemistry stays the way it is now, I definitely would say 99 percent yes, we're going for it."
 When they were interviewed together in June, Weikath stated: "We don't really feel like starting with it because it's going to be a lot of work and it's going to take a lot of time and right now, we are kind of comfy with what we are doing, so to say.
 So, we are not lying.
-It's very easy to say; we are just too lazy to get started with that", while Hansen stated "There's a lot of ideas in the room for what we do next and so on.
+It's very easy to say; we are just too lazy to get started with that".
+Hansen stated "There's a lot of ideas in the room for what we do next and so on.
 But, nothing is kind of decided.
 Nothing is ripe for the decision.
 We leave that open, kind of."

 On 21 August 2018, the band announced that, at the request of their label Nuclear Blast, the Pumpkins United line-up would perdure after 2018, and that a live CD and DVD for the Pumpkins United World Tour would be released in early 2019, followed by a new studio album to be recorded later that year for a planned 2020 release, with Weikath, Hansen and Deris acting as a "songwriting trio"; this will be their first studio album to feature Hansen since Keeper of the Seven Keys: Part II in 1988 and the first with Kiske since Chameleon in 1993.
 The Pumpkins United World Tour concluded on 22 December 2018 in Hamburg.

 On 4 October 2019, Helloween performed at the 2019 edition of Rock in Rio and on the same day the live DVD/Blu-ray United Alive and the live album United Alive in Madrid, both recorded during the Pumpkins United World Tour, were released.
 The first comprises recordings of the band's performances in Madrid WiZink Centre (2017), at Wacken Open Air (2018) and in São Paulo (2017) and the second is a recording of the full performance in Madrid, with songs recorded in shows in Prague, São Paulo, Wacken and Santiago acting as bonus tracks.